mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

   MUELU_XML_FILE: "muelu_solid_fluid_ale.xml"
 ```

-The parameter `SOVLER: "Belos"` enables a Generalized Minimual Residual (GMRES) solver [Saad1986a] from Trilinos' Belos package [Bavier2012a] as iterative solver, which will approximate the solution of the linear system up to a user-given tolerance.
+The parameter `SOVLER: "Belos"` enables a Generalized Minimal Residual (GMRES) solver [Saad1986a] from Trilinos' Belos package [Bavier2012a] as iterative solver, which will approximate the solution of the linear system up to a user-given tolerance.
 The exact settings of the GMRES method are pre-defined in `gmres.xml`.
 To accelerate convergence of the GMRES solver, `AZPREC` points 4C to use Trilinos' `MueLu` package as a preconditioner.
-In this tutorial, we employ a fully coupled algenraic multigrid preconditioner tailored to FSI systems as proposed in [Gee2011a].
+In this tutorial, we employ a fully coupled algebraic multigrid preconditioner tailored to FSI systems as proposed in [Gee2011a].
 It is defined in `muelu_solid_fluid_ale.xml`.
 By setting `AZREUSE: 10`, the preconditioner can be reused up to ten times in order to save the cost for preconditioner setup.

 > For details on the use and defintion of iterative solvers and multigrid preconditions in 4C, we refer to [4C's preconditioning tutorial](https://4c-multiphysics.github.io/4C/documentation/tutorials/tutorial_preconditioning.html).